Szybet/niAudio/inkbox.md

 This will generate the config file. configuring with menuconfig does that it will don't compile, so propably leave it as it is.

-* Whot to modify to make it work with inkbox? propably only from where to boot the kernel:
+\* What to modify to make it work with inkbox? propably only from where to boot the kernel:
 ```
 change kernel sector to 81920 and load size to 18432  in ntx_comm.c
 ```